the French flag

 Summary: Physics

-The Physics is a work by Aristotle devoted to the study of nature.
-Considered by Heidegger to be the fundamental book of Western philosophy, it contains the famous distinction between the four types of cause, as well as reflections on the nature of chance, movement, infinity, etc. It is here that the famous paradox of time is set out.
+The Physics is a work by Aristotle dedicated to the study of nature.
+Regarded by Heidegger as the fundamental work of Western philosophy, it presents the renowned distinction between the four types of cause, as well as reflections on chance, motion, infinity, and other fundamental concepts.
+It is here that Aristotle sets out his celebrated paradox of time.

 Other works: Metaphysics Nicomachean Ethics On the Soul Poetics